 \begin{enumerate} \item no marked point lies on $C^{fix}$; \item the involution $inv$ maps marked points to marked points; {\item the involution $inv$ maps $B_i$ to $B_{b+i}$ for each $i=1,..,b$.} \end{enumerate}

 We assume that $F$ can be tiled by polygons with vertices at the marked points such that: (1) each polygon has at least three vertices, and (2) the tiling is symmetric with respect to $inv$.
-That is, we exclude all ''small'' cases (like sphere with two marked points).
+For instance, we exclude all cases like sphere with two marked points.

 Altogether we have $2N=2n+2\sum_{i=1}^b n_i$ marked points; let us call them \textit{vertices} of $F$.

 A \textit{pure diffeomorphism} $F \rightarrow F$ is an orientation preserving diffeomorphism which \textbf{commutes with} $inv$ and maps each labeled point to itself.
 Therefore, a pure diffeomorphism maps each boundary component to itself.
 The \textit{pure mapping class group} $PMC^{inv}(F)$ is the group of isotopy classes of pure diffeomorphisms.